-Grade 6 Performance from memory of one scene from a published play ACTING written during one of the following periods: Ancient Greek and Roman (500BC - 4BC) or Elizabethan and Jacobean (1558-1625) Bronze • Performance of a second scene from a play published post-2000 . medal Learners will be able to discuss voice and breathing techniques used in (8-12 their performances.
-UCAS) Grade 7 Performance from memory of one scene from a published play written dur- ing one of the following periods: Ancient Greek and Roman (500BC - 4BC) or Elizabethan and Jacobean (1558-1625) ACTING 4BC) or Elizabethan and Jacobean (1558-1625) Silver Performance of a second scene from a play published 1800 - 2000 medal • Performance of a second scene from a play published post-2000 .
-(12-16 Learners must discuss the writing styles of each playwright and the world of each play.
-UCAS) Grade 8 Performance from memory of one scene from a published play written dur- ing one of the following periods: Ancient Greek and Roman (500BC - 4BC) or Elizabethan and Jacobean (1558-1625) ACTING 4BC) or Elizabethan and Jacobean (1558-1625) Gold • Performance of a second scene from a play published 1800 - 2000 medal • Performance of a second scene from a play published post-2000 .
-(24-30 • Learners will discuss their chosen characters as well as the techniques of a chosen theatrical practitioner.
+Grade 6 Performance from memory of one scene from a published play ACTING written during one of the following periods: Ancient Greek and Roman (500BC - 4BC) or Elizabethan and Jacobean (1558-1625) Bronze Performance of a second scene from a play published post-2000. medal Learners will be able to discuss voice and breathing techniques used in (8-12 their performances.
+UCAS) Grade 7 Performance from memory of one scene from a published play written dur- ing one of the following periods: Ancient Greek and Roman (500BC - 4BC) or Elizabethan and Jacobean (1558-1625) ACTING 4BC) or Elizabethan and Jacobean (1558-1625) Silver Performance of a second scene from a play published 1800 - 2000 medal Performance of a second scene from a play published post-2000.
+(12-16 UCAS) • Learners must discuss the writing styles of each playwright and the world of each play.
+Grade 8 Performance from memory of one scene from a published play written dur- ACTING Performance from memory of one scene from a published play written dur- ing one of the following periods: Ancient Greek and Roman (500BC - 4BC) or Elizabethan and Jacobean (1558-1625) Gold Performance of a second scene from a play published 1800 - 2000 medal Performance of a second scene from a play published post-2000.
+(24-30 Ass e San fe nt - Learners will discuss their chosen characters as well as the techniques of a chosen theatrical practitioner.
 All performance exams are in front of a LAMDA examiner.

-ASSESSMENT TASK MARKS TOTAL MARKS ASSESSMENT TA IENT TASK MARKS TOTAL MARKS Scene 1 Interpretation 20 Scene 1 Interpretation 15 25 40 (Own Choice) Technique 10 20 (Own Choice) Technique 20 Scene 2 Interpretation 15 05 Scene 2 Interpretation 20 40 (Own Choice) Technique 10 25 (Own Choice) Technique 20 Scene 3 Interpretation 15 25 Knowledge 20 (Own Choice) Technique 10 25 Knowledge 20 Knowledge 25 Total Marks 100 Total Marks 100 Future Op oportunities AWARD TO AL MARKS No matter what direction students may choose to Pass 50-64 follow in the future I AMDA examinations provide Merit 65-79
+ASSESSMENT TASK MARKS TOTAL MARKS ASSESSMENT TASK MARKS TOTAL MARKS Scene 1 Interpretation 20 Scene 1 Interpretation 15 25 40 (Own Choice) Technique 10 20 (Own Choice) Technique 20 Scene 2 Interpretation 15 0.5 Scene 2 Interpretation 20 40 (Own Choice) Technique 10 25 (Own Choice) Technique 20 Scene 3 Interpretation 15 25 Knowledge · · · 20 (Own Choice) Technique 10 20 Knowledge 20 Knowledge 25 Total Marks 100 Total Marks 100 Future Opportunities AWARD TO TAL MARKS No matter what direction students may choose to e to Pass 50-64 follow in the future I AMDA examinations provide Merit 65-79